openvinotoolkit/openvino/docs/OV_Runtime_UG/automatic_batching.md

 ### Other Performance Considerations

 To achieve the best performance with the Automatic Batching it is strongly recommended that the application
- - Operates the number of inference requests that is multiple of the batch size.
-In the above example, of the batch size 4, the application best to operate 4, 8, 12, 16, etc requests
+ - Operate the number of inference requests that represents the multiple of the batch size.
+In the above example, for batch size 4, the application should operate 4, 8, 12, 16, etc. requests.
- - Uses the requests ("grouped" by the batch size) together, for example the first 4 requests are inferred, while the second group of the requests is being populated, and so on.
+ - Use the requests, grouped by the batch size, together.
+For example, the first 4 requests are inferred, while the second group of the requests is being populated.

 The following are limitations of the current implementations:
  - Although less critical for the throughput-oriented scenarios, the load-time with auto-batching increases by almost 2x.